rebecca1230/IntrotoIM/README.md

 4. For Processing: space, enter a line of space, joint info, all don't affect the programming.
 5. random(255) means "give me a number between 0 and 255".
 Random only allows float and not int.
 6. size[an exception] and width goes together.
 Size's order does not matter, and its value applies to width in all locations.
-println: go ahead to print this, but create a seperate line. ellipse is oriented from the center and the sqaure is oritended from the left-up corner.
+7. println: go ahead to print this, but create a seperate line.
+8. ellipse is oriented from the center and the sqaure is oritended from the left-up corner.
+9. Take note that for rectangle, y- is going up cuz its y-shows going vertical downward increases y-value.